The views expressed by the host on this program, documented to be almost always right 99.6% of the time.

 The problem is not with the details, but with the idea that government can spend an economy out of recession.

-Every dollar and these people are thinking of doubling down and continuing this failed policy under the belief they simply haven't spent enough yet.
+And these people are thinking of doubling down and continuing this failed policy under the belief they simply haven't spent enough yet.

 Every dollar the government funnels into the ailing economy ultimately has to be diverted from some other area of the economy.

-If you borrow it, it means you're you're you're eliminating the opportunity for somebody else to borrow if government's the number one borrower in the country.
+Even if you borrow it, if you borrow it, it means you're eliminating the opportunity for somebody else to borrow.

-But there's no new growth, there's no new money.
+But there's no new growth.

 There's a reason why all this is appealing to politicians.

-Those who are employed as a result of this largesse, i.e.
+Those who are employed as a result of this largesse, i.e. the political winners, are obvious and everybody sees them.

-News cameras can show up at the site of the government funded project and talk about people being put back to work.
+News cameras can show up at the site of the government-funded project and talk about people being put back to work.

-Consider the subheadline on the front page of today's news and observer in Raleigh.
+Consider the sub-headline on the front page of today's News and Observer in Raleigh.

-The president uses visit to triangle LED maker Cree to highlight economy.
+The president uses visit to Triangle LED maker Cree to highlight economy.

 What do you not see when they start making moves like this?

-They're not creating anything, they can't.
+They're not creating anything.

 Government can only confiscate wealth and destroy it.